flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 * We build the overall behaviour by combining functions

 ### What are some of the core concepts from FP?

+#### Immutability

+To put it simply, immutability is the idea that once a value is created, _that_ (particular) value may never change; we may only create _new_ values.

+Ties in nicely with value-semantics

+TODO TODO TODO

 #### Prefer "value semantics" (even for reference types)